kon-218/portfolio/pages/portfolio.md

     }

     .project-content ul {
-        margin-top: auto; /* Align the list to the bottom of the container */ }
+        margin-top: auto;
+    }
 </style>

 Welcome to my project portfolio, here you'll find a selection of my work, showcasing the diverse range of projects I've undertaken.
 From innovative software solutions and creative design projects to complex problem-solving tasks and collaborative endeavors, this portfolio reflects my journey and growth as a Data Scientist and my improvements in Software Engineering.

-Each project included here is a testament to my skills, dedication, and passion for data analysis, problem solving and efficient computing.
 Feel free to explore the various projects by clicking the image above for the code, or alternatively the title to see a deeper explanation.
 If you have any questions or would like to discuss potential collaborations, don't hesitate to reach out!

 <div class="row">
     <div class="medium-4 columns t30 project">